case-contract-testing/contract-case/README.md

 1. Before 1.0.0, ContractContractCase is in Beta, and the API is considered unstable.
 Breaking changes will be indicated in minor version bumps- that is, 0.2.0 and 0.3.0 are not entirely compatible.
-2. Patch versions will always be backwards compatible.
+2. Before 1.0.0, patch versions will always be backwards compatible.

 Breaking changes will always be detailed in the [changelog](./CHANGELOG.md).